-- Club 164 sponsored by Engleburg Elementary School.
-Club 164 provides a variety of bi-monthly programs from Nursing to Law Enforcement to Fire/EMS.
-Professionals present the programs in the classroom to 6 sixth graders. - Club 678- sponsored by Parklawn Christian Leadership Academy.
+Club 164 - hosted by Engleburg Elementary School.
+Provides a variety of bi-monthly programs from Nursing to Law Enforcement to Fire/EMS.
+Professionals present the programs in the classroom to 6 sixth graders.

+Club 678- hosted by Parklawn Christian Leadership Academy.
 The bi-monthly program features a variety of careers in the criminal justice arena.
-Judge, Law Enforcement Officers present the programs during school.
+A judge and law enforcement officers present the programs during school.
 Another program highlight is the participation in a debating activity.
-The Club's enrollment is 2 seventh & 3 eighth graders. - Club 683-sponsored by Cross Trainers Academy.
+The club's enrollment is 2 seventh & 3 eighth graders.

+Club 683-hosted by Cross Trainers Academy.
 The Academy offers bi-monthly programs in the Law & Government career field.
 Classroom activities using a special curriculum in Law & Government are featured.
-In addition, field trips are conducted to Law firms and the local Court House.
+In addition, field trips are conducted to Law firms and the local court house.
 The youth participation consists of 16 sixth and 2 seventh grade students.